seekg() Function C++

 Basic guarantee: The object is valid if an exception is thrown.
 If the error state flag does not show the outcome a good bit, then it will throw an exception of member type failure, and for that state, member exceptions were set.

 The function catches and handles any exception, setting a bad bit thrown by an internal operation.
-The caught exception gets rethrow by the function if a bad bit was set on the last call to exceptions.
+If a bad bit was set on the last call to exceptions, the caught exception gets rethrow by the function.

 Errors Faced

-If the pointer points to the end-of-file, it will not get reset, and the seekg function will throw errors.
-So to prevent this, use the clear() method to reset the pointer.
+If the pointer points to the end of the file, it will not be reset, and the seekg function will throw errors.
+To prevent this, use the clear() method to reset the pointer.

 Data Races